github/docs/content/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects.md

 ### Automating your projects

-There are a number of ways you can add automation to your project.
+{% ifversion projects-v2-workflows %}There are a number of ways you can add automation to your project.
 Built-in workflows allow you to automatically set fields when items are added or changed{% ifversion projects-v2-auto-archive %}, and you can also configure your project to automatically archive items when they meet certain criteria{% ifversion projects-v2-auto-add %} and automatically add items from a repository when they match set criteria{% endif %}{% endif %}.
-For more information, see "[Using the built-in automations](/issues/planning-and-tracking-with-projects/automating-your-project/using-the-built-in-automations)."
+For more information, see "[Using the built-in automations](/issues/planning-and-tracking-with-projects/automating-your-project/using-the-built-in-automations)."{% endif %}

-You can also use the GraphQL API and {% data variables.product.prodname_actions %} to take even greater control of your project.
+You can {% ifversion projects-v2-workflows %}also{% endif %} use the GraphQL API and {% data variables.product.prodname_actions %} to take {% ifversion projects-v2-workflows %}even greater{% endif %} control of your project.
 For more information, see "[Using the API to manage Projects](/issues/planning-and-tracking-with-projects/automating-your-project/using-the-api-to-manage-projects)" and "[Automating Projects using Actions](/issues/planning-and-tracking-with-projects/automating-your-project/automating-projects-using-actions)."

 {% ifversion projects-v2-tasklists %}